For a quick overview of programs, eligibility criteria, maximum amounts, and deadlines click here.

 The VAFA’s mission is to provide lower cost financing, which is achieved by acting as a conduit to issue federally tax-exempt bonds.
 The VAFA is a seven member board appointed by the Governor.
 The board usually meets the last Thursday of the month, providing timely approval of applications.

-The VAFA was formed in 1996 and as of June 30, 2011, over $92.9 million of tax-exempt bonds have been issued!
-Tax-exempt bond programs are available for Beginning Farmers, Agribusinesses and Manure Management Facilities.
+The VAFA was formed in 1996 to issue tax exempt bonds for Beginning Farmers, Agribusinesses and Manure Management Facilities.
 The VAFA also administers a direct loan program for small, ag processing businesses.
 This program provides up to $150,000 at a low interest rate.
+The Value Added Sub Fund is also administered through VAFA and provides funding for agricultural development studies.

 - Agribusiness Bond